 skip to content

-The Crane Fund can provide awards of up to £1800 per academic year to students for support with medical costs.
+The Crane Medical Fund can provide awards of up to £1,800 per academic year to students for support with medical costs.
 Students who wish to apply to the fund need to make an application prior to seeking medical treatment.
-Please note, funds will only be re-imbursed if treatment occurred after a successful outcome has been communicated via email from the Student Funding and Fee Policy Team.

-Applications are carefully reviewed by a Medical Advisor and the application process is managed by the Student Funding and Fee Policy Team.
+Applications are carefully reviewed by a Medical Advisor (Apothecary), and the application process is managed by the Student Funding and Fee Policy Team.

-Please note, the Crane's Fund closes for a month, from 31 August 2025- 30 September 2025.
+The Crane Medical Fund closes for a month, from 1 - 30 September (inclusive).

 Before you apply